ideonate/cdsdashboards/docs/index.rst

 Mailing List
 ~~~~~~~~~~~~

-Please `sign up to our email list <https://containds.com/signup/>`__ to receive notifications about updates and related news.
+Please `sign up to our email list <https://containds.com/signup/>`__ to receive notifications about updates to the project including new
+features and security advice.

 Documentation Contents
 ~~~~~~~~~~~~~~~~~~~~~~